Middlesex (novel): Plot

 Milton and Tessie marry in 1946.
 They have two children, Chapter Eleven and Calliope ("Callie").
 Prior to Callie's birth, Desdemona predicts the child to be a boy, although the parents prepare for a girl.
 Chapter Eleven is a biologically "normal" boy; however, Callie is intersex.
 Unaware of this, her family raise Callie as a girl.
 Elements of family life are portrayed against struggles in the rise and fall of industrial Detroit.
 The family gets caught up in the 1967 Detroit riot resulting from racial tensions, after President Johnson authorizes the use of federal troops, and the family restaurant is raided during this period.
-Because of the threat of school integration, the family moves to a house on Middlesex Boulevard, Grosse Pointe.
+Fleeing school integration, the family moves to a house on Middlesex Boulevard, Grosse Pointe.

 When she is 14 years old, Callie falls in love with her female best friend, whom Callie refers to as the "Obscure Object".
 In separate encounters, Callie has her first sexual experiences with a woman, the Obscure Object, and with a man, the Obscure Object's brother.
 After Callie is injured by a tractor, a doctor discovers that she is intersex.
 She undergoes tests and examinations at a clinic in New York, and it is determined that her body will naturally develop more masculine traits.
-After learning about the syndrome and facing the prospect of sex reassignment surgery to make her anatomy appear "normally" female, Callie runs away and assumes a male identity as Cal.
-He hitchhikes cross-country and reaches San Francisco, where he joins a burlesque show as Hermaphroditus.
+After learning about the syndrome and facing the prospect of sex reassignment surgery to make her anatomy appear "normally" female, Callie runs away and assumes a male identity as Cal, who hitchhikes cross-country and reaches San Francisco, where he joins a burlesque show as Hermaphroditus.

 Cal is arrested by police during a raid on his workplace.
 He is released into Chapter Eleven's custody and learns of their father's recent death.
 The siblings return to their family home on Middlesex.
 Desdemona privately confesses to Cal that her husband is also her brother, recognizing Cal's condition and associating it with stories from her old village about children born of incest.
 As Milton's funeral takes place at the church, Cal stands in the doorway of his family home, assuming the male-only role in Greek traditions to keep his father's spirit from re-entering the home.

-Years later, Cal becomes a diplomat stationed in Berlin.
+Running in parallel is a flashforward narrative of Cal's life long after Middlesex.
+Some twenty-five years later, Cal is now a diplomat stationed in Berlin.
 He meets Julie Kikuchi, a Japanese-American woman, and tentatively starts a relationship with her after telling her about his past.